sarvex/learn-amazon-workspaces/FAQ.md

 - Q: Is there Resource Permission support with the Amazon WorkSpaces APIs?
 - A: Yes.
 You can specify which Amazon WorkSpaces resources users can perform actions on.
 For details see the documentation.

+## Can I use the AWS Console?
+Can I deploy into AWS GovCloud?

 - Q: Do I need to use the AWS Management Console to get started with Amazon WorkSpaces?
 - A: To get started with Amazon WorkSpaces, you will need to register a directory with the WorkSpaces service.
 You can use AWS Management Console or Amazon WorkSpaces APIs to register a directory with the WorkSpaces service and then create and manage WorkSpaces.